JaseyJordan/jaseyjordan/README.md

 ### Hi there 👋  I'm Jo Jordan

 I am a passionate self-taught PHP Web Developer with 10+ years of experience.
-I have worked for many companies freelance and within a team on site ✨.
+I have experince in both the freelance and coperate world; able to work efficiently within a team and on my own projects ✨.

 - 🔭 My current project focuses on rebuilding the main websites for Scolmore International LTD
 - 🌱 I’m currently pefecting the T.A.L.L stack
-- 👯 🔭 I amworking for <a href="https://www.scolmore.com/">Scolmore International Ltd</a>
+- 👯 🔭 I am working for <a href="https://www.scolmore.com/">Scolmore International Ltd</a>
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about Laravel/ php
 - 📫 How to reach me: joannejordan@scolmore.com
 - 😄 Pronouns: She/Her